 - After 2-3 minutes you will be able to form a ball.
 If the dough becomes too dry add some warm water and mix again.
 Let it sit for 15 minutes and cover it with a kitchen towel.

 - After 15 minutes check the consistency.
 If it’s dry and breaks in the corners, add some more water and mix it with your fingers again.
 Once you feel that the dough has gummy, plasteline alike consistency it’s ready to work on it.

-Once you your dough is 1cm thin, sprinkle some more coconut flour all over and start working gently with the rolling pin.
+- Once your dough is 1cm thin, sprinkle some more coconut flour all over and start working gently with the rolling pin.
 You have to be patient and don’t press too much because the dough might break.
 Try to make it as thin as possible.
-When the dough is well spread cut it into long stripes 5 cm wide.
+When the dough is well spread cut it into long strips 5 cm wide.